How to Export Airtable Data to PDF: 5 Methods Explained

 • Invoices and receipts

-• Certificates and diplomas
+• Certificates and compliance documents

 • Project reports and proposals